geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-12-23/meeting-transcript.md

 Yeah, I think we have.
 That might have been the last one.
 Well, nothing's going to ship until after the holidays anyway.
-We have some parts to build some more also, so we are...
+We have some parts to build some more also, so we are..
 Good on that.
 Yeah, green boxes are really flying off the shelves.
 We delivered [27 TinyBox Pros](https://x.com/gregjhogan/status/1870712068644741287) to Comma.
 We have a bunch for pre-orders ready to ship.
 I'm not sure we've gotten any of the wires for those yet.
-But yeah, if you want a [TinyBox Pro](https://tinycorp.myshopify.com/products/tinybox-pro), I think we have one extra that we can ship right away, and then the rest will ship Q1 next year.
+But yeah, if you want a [TinyBox Pro](https://tinycorp.myshopify.com/products/TinyBox-pro), I think we have one extra that we can ship right away, and then the rest will ship Q1 next year.
 But yeah, 27 are up for Comma.
 They all seem stable.
 We had CPU issues with one, but it's about the CPUs.